openfun/marsha/README.md

 `Marsha` is a video management & playback service.
 It is intended to be operated independently: it's like having your very own YouTube for education.

+Marsha also supports hosting documents and distribute them on all your courses.

-Instructors & organizations can use Marsha to upload and manage their videos (and associated files, such as subtitles or transcripts) directly from a course as they are creating it.
+Instructors & organizations can use Marsha to upload and manage their videos (and associated files, such as subtitles or transcripts) or documents directly from a course as they are creating it.

-Once the course is published, learners simply see a video player in the course.
+Once the course is published, learners simply see a video player or documents in the course.

 This seamless integration works with any LMS ([`Open edX`](https://open.edx.org), [`Moodle`](https://moodle.org), ...) thanks to the [LTI](https://en.wikipedia.org/wiki/Learning_Tools_Interoperability) standard for interoperability.

 Here is what `Marsha` offers out of the box:

+Video:

 - automatic transcoding of videos to all suitable formats from a single video file uploaded by the instructor;
 - adaptive-bitrate streaming playback (both HLS and DASH);
-- video access control through LTI authentication;
 - accessibility through the player itself and support for subtitles, closed captions and transcripts;

+Document:

+- upload any type of documents;
+- prevent disk storage quota by using AWS S3;

+Moreover, Marsha provides:

+- access control to resources through LTI authentication;
 - easy deployment & management of environments through `Terraform`;

 ## Architecture